Tinieblas

-Manuel Leal (born June 8, 1939), better known as Tinieblas ("Darkness"), is a Mexican luchador.
+Manuel Leal (born June 8, 1939), better known as Tinieblas ("Darkness"), is a Mexican professional wrestler and actor.

 Professional wrestling career

-Tinieblas began as a body builder and stunt man who was spotted by luchadores Black Shadow and Dory Dixon.
-Impressed by Leal's physique they convinced him to begin a career as a "luchador".
-In 1968, "Lucha Libre" magazine editor Valente Pérez, came up with the idea of a character that would act as a rival for luchador Mil Mascaras.
+Tinieblas began as a body builder and stunt man who was spotted by professional wrestler Black Shadow and Dory Dixon.
+Impressed by Leal's physique they convinced him to begin a career as a professional wrestler.
+In 1968, "Lucha Libre" magazine editor Valente Pérez, came up with the idea of a character that would act as a rival for professional wrestler Mil Mascaras.
 He created a character with a faceless hood and named him "Tinieblas" (Darkness).
-Perez selected the former body builder turned luchador to wrestle as that character.
+Perez selected the former body builder turned wrestler to wrestle as that character.
 Tinieblas debuted as a face on August 20, 1971.
 He would become a large draw in Mexico and toured internationally.
-Tinieblas was also one of the first luchadores to tour Japan in 1974.
+Tinieblas was also one of the first wrestlers to tour Japan in 1974.
 He wrestled at 80 years old on August 18, 2019.

 Comic series

-Tinieblas was the second luchador (after El Santo) to have a comic book series based on his character.
+Tinieblas was the second Mexican professional wrestler (after El Santo) to have a comic book series based on his character.
 His first comic book was printed between 1976 and 1979.
 In 1991, a second series titled, "Tinieblas, El Hijo de la Noche" (Tinieblas, Son of the Night) was created.
 It was printed until 1995.
 The Tinieblas comic series was relaunched in the year 2000.

 Film career

 Tinieblas also made appearances in luchador films.
 In 1971, he starred as a member of a squadron of masked superheroes in the film '"Los Campeones Justicieros"' (The Champions of Justice).
-Membership in the Champions of Justice included such legendary Mexican wrestling figures as Mil Mascaras, Blue Demon, El Rayo de Jalisco Sr., El Medico Asesino, El Fantasma Blanco and Superzan.
+Membership in the Champions of Justice included such legendary Mexican professional wrestling figures as Mil Mascaras, Blue Demon, El Rayo de Jalisco Sr., El Medico Asesino, El Fantasma Blanco and Superzan.
 He guest-starred in many low-budget foreign series, such as Vendetta and Rederiet.

 Legacy

-Tinieblas debuted at a relatively old age of 32, so he never reached the same physical peak as many other popular luchadores of his generation.
-However, his character remains popular with young lucha libre fans, primarily due to his appearance in comic books and films.
+Tinieblas debuted at a relatively old age of 32, so he never reached the same physical peak as many other popular professional wrestlers of his generation.
+However, his character remains popular with young professional wrestling fans, primarily due to his appearance in comic books and films.
 Tinieblas still wrestles occasionally and has appeared alongside his son Tinieblas Jr.